PokemonUnity/PokemonUnity/README.md

   - You will need to move database to ..\ ..\ ..\ \veekun-pokedex.sqlite. ( Found in /Pokemon Unity/Assets/Data )
   - Open startup.scene and play it

+#### How to build and run the project ####

+For Window:
+  - You build the project
+  - Open Build folder and copy SQLite.Interop.dll from YourAppName/YourAppName_Data/Plugins to YourAppName/YourAppame_Data/Managed
+  - Run YourAppName.exe

 ## IIcolour Spectrum

 Pokemon Unity was in development for about a year before I could not continue working on the project.
 Rather than let it